 Many consider Paul's letter to the Galatians to be solid proof that believers in Christ are under no obligation to keep the Mosaic Law (Torah).
 In fact, some go so far as to say that believers should not obey the law, for if they do, they are enslaving themselves.
 However, upon closer examination of this book, we see that is not the case.
-Paul does not encourage lawlessness, nor does he advocate our freedom from obeying God's instructions.
+Paul does not encourage lawlessness.
+He does not advocate freedom to disobey God's instructions.
 His focus is on something all together different.
 Let's consider where we have been.

-In chapters one and two, Paul painstakingly emphasizes that his message is from God and contrasts the teachings of God with the teachings of man.
+In chapters one and two, Paul emphasizes that his message is from God and contrasts the teachings of God with the teachings of man.
 The gospel Paul preaches is from God and brings freedom, whereas the message of the Judaizers has its origin in man and therefore enslaves.
 Paul addresses some of these teachings of man.
 Specifically, he focuses on the man-made teaching that requires circumcision as a prerequisite to salvation.
 The essence of such a teaching is that works are required for justification.
 It says one must first be circumcised and then can inherit salvation.
 This is contrary to the entirety of God's Word, beginning with the institution of circumcision with Abraham and continuing throughout the scriptures.
 Salvation is and always has been through faith, not by works.